Last Updated on

 Consider them “template” recipes.
 They are very elemental, teaching all the necessary steps.
 Upon mastery, if you feel like improvising with other herbs and spices or additional sauces and dips, you certainly may.

-How to cook with all the bits
+How to Cook with All Parts of the Animal

 Aside from desiccated organ meat vitamin pills, mixing ground organs into ground meat is the easiest way to get them in your body.

 For beginners, I recommend introducing organ meats with “disguised” organ meat recipes.